exercism/v3/languages/csharp/exercises/concept/lists/.docs/after.md

 Lists in C# are collections of primitive values or instances of structs or classes.
-They are implemented in the base class library as `List<T>` where `T` is the type of the item in the list.
+They are implemented in the base class library as [`List<T>`][lists-docs] where `T` is the type of the item in the list.
 The API exposes a rich set of methods for creating and manipulating lists.

 ```csharp
 var lists = new List<string>();